JaimeGoB/MapReduce-ReduceSideJoin/README.md

-# Implementint a Reduce Side Join
+# Implementing a Reduce Side Join